 Study Advisory Committee

 Once an application area has been selected by the student, a Study Advisory Committee (SAC) must be chosen.
-This committee consists of at least two faculty members for M.S. students and of three or more for Ph.D. students.
+This committee consists of at least two faculty members for M.S. students and three or more for Ph.D. students.
 At least one member of the committee represents the mathematics area of specialization, and one member represents the application area.

 The general functions of the SAC include: